Licenses for Limited Liability Companies (LLC)

 $1 Million Liability Insurance Minimum

-B&P Code section 7071.19 (c) requires that LLC liability insurance policies be written by insurers that are "duly licensed by this state."
+Effective January 1, 2014, B&P Code section 7071.19 (c) requires that LLC liability insurance policies be written by insurers that are "duly licensed by this state or an eligible surplus line insurer."
 According to the legal office of the California Department of Insurance (CDI), the only insurers that are duly licensed by the State of California are admitted insurers that are licensed by CDI, searchable on their website under Insurance Company Profiles.
-Policies written by surplus line insurers are not acceptable.
+Eligible surplus line insurers include those listed on CDI’s List of Approved Surplus Line Insurers (LASLI).

 Personnel of Record